-A while back I got my hands on my first Commodore C16, yet another 1980s 8-bit computer to add to my collection.
-The machine was in good condition and came with several accessories and its original box, however it was sold as “untested”.
+A while back, I bought my first Commodore C16, yet another 1980s 8-bit computer for my collection.
+The machine was in good condition and came with several accessories as well as its original box, however it was sold as “untested”.

 The Commodore C16 was one of the Commodore 264 line of 8-bit home computers, which were designed to be a low-cost equivalent to the C64 and C128.
 The C16 was the mid-range offering, designed to be a cost-reduced version of the C64 – it had a black case and grey mechanical keyboard modelled after the C64/VIC-20, but less capable hardware than the Plus/4 (16KB RAM, no serial port, no onboard productivity software).

 The 264 series was not a commercial success, though the C16 and Plus/4 had reasonable sales in Europe, so the C16 is relatively easy to find.

 The C16 seemed to be all original, and featured a 1984 250443 REV.A mainboard with 16 KB of factory-installed RAM – the CPU, ROMs, PLA, and TED were socketed.

 This was one of my very first restorations, hence the relatively poor-quality photos, lack of diagnostic experience, and relatively poor quality of rework.

 After checking that the PSU was working OK, I did a quick power-on test – the computer seemed to output video, but only displayed a black screen, so required repair.

 In the C16, a black screen fault is a common failure mode which can indicate all kinds of problems: typically, a missing or improper signal, a data or address bus conflict, an addressing problem, or a stack page fault, all of which can be caused by a power issue or a failed IC.
 Most of the ICs on the board are connected to the data or address bus, so there are a large number of potential problems that need to be worked through.